THE SITUATION ANALYSIS

 - How should I cite my sources?

 A specific citation style isn’t required — whatever style you choose to use should be consistent throughout the document.
-It should also be clear where you got the information so the instructor and TA are able to check it.
+Be clear where you got the information so the instructor and TA are able to check it.

 THE CAMPAIGN STRATEGY